wpsmith/simple-twitter-connect/readme.txt

 * Tweetmeme button
 * Auto-tweet new posts to an account
 * Full @anywhere support
-* Auto-link all twitter names on the site
+* Auto-link all twitter names on the site (with optional hovercards)

 **Coming soon**